 2011 is coming to an end, and for some, not a moment too soon.
+You might question my sanity with the post title 2011, the good news.
 There were politicians, businessmen, and celebrities who behaved badly.
-Earthquakes, tsunamis and tornadoes that killed and destroyed.
+Earthquakes, tsunamis, and tornadoes that killed and destroyed.
 Economies of many nations hover on the brink of collapse.
 There were heroes who struggled to save, to take a stand, and who perished in that fight.
 Even on a personal level, I had many challenges that took huge chunks of time to process and overcome.

-Many people, particularly the news media, look for the shocking, the tragic or the disheartening stories for the past year.
+Many people, particularly the news media, look for the shocking, the tragic or the disheartening stories from the past year.
 They seem to revel in the ugliness of behaviors and events.

 In UTAH strangers ignored the danger to themselves and saved a man trapped beneath a burning car.